Left-Truncated Health Insurance Claims Data: Theoretical Review and Empirical Application: Univariate analysis of health states

 \end{theorem}

-Roughly speaking, the arguments are similar to the case of the univariate parameter space in \ref{secaad}, the multivariate parameter space here results in a diagonal matrix of asymptotic variances and positive definiteness follows from positivity of the diagonal elements.
+Roughly speaking, the arguments of the proof, given in Appendix \ref{appb}, are similar to the case of the univariate parameter space in Appendix \ref{appsec4}.
+Luckily, the multivariate parameter space here results in a diagonal matrix of asymptotic variances, and positive definiteness follows from the positivity of the diagonal elements.